Rickaym/Asciin.py/docs/basics.rst

 2. Using the **__init__** method.

-Taking a closer look to :obj:`Asciinpy.Model.__init__` you will understand that all the built-in models calls this method somewhere during instantiation.
+Taking a closer look to :obj:`Asciinpy.Plane.__init__` you will understand that all the built-in models calls this method somewhere during instantiation.

 You can do the same and acquire a function model.
 The **__init__** method takes a few parameters such as *path* and *image*. providing either is enough to make a model from scratch.